NogaMendler2000/weather-llm-assistant/README.md

 The chatbot allows users to ask weather-related questions in free natural language.
 The system identifies the relevant location, retrieves real weather data from the OpenWeather API, and uses a language model **only** to explain or interpret this data in a natural and user-friendly way.

+## Supported Interaction Types
+Although the assistant operates within a single domain (weather), it supports **multiple distinct types of user interaction**, each representing a different task:

+- **Factual information queries**
+  The assistant provides direct answers based on real-time weather data retrieved from the external API.
+  *Example:* “What is the weather in London?”

+- **Interpretive and reasoning-based queries**
+  The assistant explains or evaluates weather conditions by interpreting factual data (e.g., temperature, wind, humidity).
+  *Example:* “Is it cold today?” or “Is the weather good for outdoor activity?”

+- **Recommendation-based queries**
+  The assistant offers practical suggestions derived from weather conditions, such as clothing recommendations.
+  *Example:* “What should I wear today in Sydney?”

+These interaction types demonstrate the assistant’s ability to handle different tasks while maintaining strict grounding in external data sources.

 ## Design Principles
 - Clear separation of concerns between language understanding and data retrieval
 - External APIs serve as the **single source of factual truth**